 - Cortisol plays a vital role in modulating stress, metabolism, and immune response

-- Cortisol measurements using saliva or urine tests should be included in the workup for depression
+- Cortisol measurements using saliva or urine tests can be included in the workup for depression

-- Implementing herbal medicine, dietary changes, and stress management techniques are vital in the prevention and treatment of cortisol-related depression
+- Implementing herbal support, dietary changes, and stress management techniques may be helpful in the prevention and management of cortisol-related depression